apache/comdev-site/source/pmc/adding-committers.md

 Setting the bar too high has been the eventual death of many projects.

 Think of adding committers as an investment in the future of your project, rather than as a reward for good behavior.
-Committers that you add today will be the backbone of your project tomorrow, or five years from now.
+Committers whoyou add today will be the backbone of your project tomorrow, or five years from now.
 New committers are the only way to ensure the long-term sustainability of your project.
 Look for contributors who seem to have